 And it’s that easy.
 After everything dries I would recommend a good grout sealer.

-For more on tiles and tile installation, consider:
+For more on tile, consider: